rOpenSpain/spanishoddata/README.md

 The figure above summarises 925,874,012 trips over the 7 days associated with 135,866,524 records.

+## `spanishoddata` advantage over accessing the data yourself

+As we demonstrated above, you can perform very quick analysis using just a few lines of code.

 To highlight the benefits of the package, here is how you would do this
 manually: